 This essential factor directly influences the scaling of a WordPress site, so choose a scalable WordPress hosting provider.

 You can’t afford any server downtime or slow page loading time as this costs you revenue, and affects business growth.
-Therefore, to keep visitors engaged, you need a WordPress hosting solution that helps you scale WordPress sites at any moment.
+Therefore, to keep visitors engaged, you need a reliable hosting for WordPress that helps you scale at any moment.

 Now, the question is: how to find the best scalable WordPress hosting?
 Well, it depends on the features focused on scalability and the ability to handle traffic spikes.